goatandsheep/McMaster_Notes/SFWR_ENG_3BB4.md

 *When you're implementing a parallel database, you need to make sure that you don't do half the re-saving/editing processes before you allow someone else to open the file.*

+##Shared Objects

+How do you allocate access to a resource among multiple processes?

+####Semaphor
+: Something that constricts when you can/cannot run a process
+> You can implement a *handshake* using multiple semaphors that allows you to toggle execution when sharing a resource

+**Race Conditions**: the process that gets to the resource the fastest goes first

+If you have multiple processes that need to be executed from a given processor that are waiting to be executed on a shared resource, you can push the processes onto a stack and wait, until the resource is free.
+Using this in conjunction with the semaphores will be nice.